NadiaIdris/ts-string-tokenizer/README.md

 function cd(currentPath: string, action: string): string
 ```

 The function takes two argument, first argument is a current path and the second argument is an action to apply to the current path to change the path.
 The function modifies the path and returns the resulting path as a string.

-For example:
+## Test against the following cases

 | Current path         | Action             | Resulting path                       |
 | -------------------- | ------------------ | ------------------------------------ |